thedynamiclinker/sudocode/root/bin/sleep.md

 0: What do you mean boring?

 1: Are you kidding?
-There's literally a bin with a hello world in it and _that's it!_ THAT'S MY ENTIRE \$HOME!
+There's literally a bin directory with a hello world in it and _that's it!_ THAT'S MY ENTIRE \$HOME!

 0: Well, what would you like to have in there?